G – July Gardening Checklist

 I – September Gardening Checklist

 Vegetable Gardens: If you haven’t already removed your old vegetable plants from spring, now is the time to do so!
 Compost whatever does not have disease or insects, and discard the rest.
 This is your “window” to add amendments to your garden!
-Choose from Happy Frog Soil Conditioner, Coco Loco for raised beds, or Earthworm castings as amendments.
-Heirloom Soils Leaf Mold Compost is another quality amendment for use in gardens and other plantings.
-Compost will add needed nutrients and texture to your soil, improving moisture holding capacity, [...]
+Choose from Happy Frog Soil Conditioner, or Heirloom Soils Leaf Mold Compost quality amendments for use in gardens and other plantings.
+Compost will add needed nutrients and texture to your soil, improving moisture holding capacity, microbe activity, and production.
+If you need large amounts of compost [...]

 H – August Gardening Checklist